Sarcoidosis: Respiratory tract

 Use of the Scadding scale only provides general information regarding the prognosis of the pulmonary disease over time.
 Caution is recommended, as it only shows a general relation with physiological markers of the disease and the variation is such that it has limited applicability in individual assessments, including treatment decisions.

 Skin

-Sarcoidosis involves the skin in between 9 and 37% of cases and is more common in African Americans than in European Americans.
+Sarcoidosis involves the skin in between 9 and 37% of cases and is more common in black people than in Europeans.
 The skin is the second-most commonly affected organ after the lungs.
 The most common lesions are erythema nodosum, plaques, maculopapular eruptions, subcutaneous nodules, and lupus pernio.
 Treatment is not required, since the lesions usually resolve spontaneously in 2–4 weeks.
 Although it may be disfiguring, cutaneous sarcoidosis rarely causes major problems.
 Sarcoidosis of the scalp presents with diffuse or patchy hair loss.